 Tip: you may also want to try these cinnamon applesauce ornaments.

 Blend all essential oils together in a small amber bottle.
 Use 1-2 drops on clay ornaments.

 Note on using essential oils: not all essential oils are suitable for children, pets, or even all persons.
-Always research safety of essential oils before using.
+Always research the safety of essential oils before using them.
 If you are looking for a good resource on essential oil safety, I highly recommend Essential Oil Safety 2nd ed.
 (2014) by Tisserand and Young.

 Christmas Tree Blend

 - 5 drops cinnamon leaf essential oil